cypress-io/cypress/source/guides/references/cli-tool.md

 - Record your test runs
 - Output the current installed version

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "You generally install the CLI tool so you can progamatically install and run Cypress.
-This is commonly used when running Cypress from your CI provider."
+You generally install the CLI tool so you can progamatically install and run Cypress.
+This is commonly used when running Cypress from your CI provider.
-}
-[/block]
+{% endnote %}

 ***